Yukio Edano: 2021 election and post-leadership

 He joined the party group, Sanctuary, on November 5, currently led by Shoichi Kondo.
 He became an advisor to the group.
 His resignation as representative was accepted on the 12th, and the schedule for then next representative election was designated.

 In 2023, after three years of serving without a party position, it was rumored he wanted to take back leadership of the CDP following Kenta Izumi's failure to recapture momentum in the party.
 He released a revised version of the "Edano Vision", a manifesto he published when he served as party leader, in August 2023.
 On July 11, 2024, it was leaked that he would most likely run for leadership in the fall.
 While Edano denounced the leak, he publicly announced on X (formerly Twitter) that he would run for leadership on 9 August.
 In the election held on 23 September, Edano lost to former prime minister Yoshihiko Noda, winning 180 points to Noda's 232.

+In October 2025, Edano was selected as chairman of the Budget Committee in the House of Representatives, replacing Jun Azumi, who had been appointed CDP secretary general.

+Ahead of the February 2026 election, Edano joined the Centrist Reform Alliance, formed through the merger of the CDP and Komeito in the lower house.
+He was defeated by LDP newcomer Yutaka Ihara.
+Edano was one of several opposition heavyweights who lost their seats.

 Political views

-Edano has described himself as both liberal and conservative, believing the labels do not conflict with one another.
+Edano identifies himself with "liberal conservatism."
+As a liberal, he opposes patriarchy, while as a conservative, he rejects radicalism and socialism, aiming for gradual social improvement.
+In his book, Edano believes that the labels of liberal and conservative are not conflict with one another.
 He supports separate surnames for married couples.
 According to himself, the conservative values he would prefer to enshrine would be the idea of a "mutual support rather than a laissez-faire approach to self-responsibility," further stating his wish to "value freedom, [and] recognize diverse values".
 He personally considers himself a "mainstream conservative", still reportedly saying to former Prime Minister Tomiichi Murayama that he will "form another liberal government while you're still well".